Haifa naval base: Organization

 Haifa Naval Shipyard is in the west of the base.

+As the navy's submarine base, Haifa naval base is home to Israel's Dolphin-class submarines, widely believed to carry Popeye Turbo cruise missiles armed with nuclear weapons.

 History

 On July 12, 1961 as part of the Thirteenth Navy Day celebrations, with the participation of important guests.
 Navy Commander Yohai Ben Nun and Haifa Mayor Abba Khushi inaugurated the new building of the Haifa base in the west of the port.